Pale Leaves on Tradescantia: Color Loss Beyond Simple Variegation Fade

 - 4

-If new growth specifically looks pale and thin while light already seems adequate, resume monthly half-strength feeding during the growing season and watch the next couple of leaves for improvement.
+If new growth specifically looks pale and thin while light already seems adequate, resume monthly half-strength balanced liquid feeding during the growing season and watch the next couple of leaves for improvement over the following month.

 Prevention

-- Position in bright indirect light or with morning/afternoon direct sun — this produces the most vivid color and prevents both pale-from-low-light and pale-from-sun outcomes
+- Position in bright indirect light or with morning or afternoon direct sun — this produces the most vivid color and prevents both pale-from-low-light and pale-from-sun outcomes

 - Feed monthly from spring through fall given how quickly this fast-growing genus depletes a pot's available nutrients